Recovering Damages for Internal Trauma in Ada, OK

 Internal Bleeding (Hemorrhage)

-Internal bleeding can occur in:
+Internal bleeding can develop in:

-- Chest bleeding
+- Abdominal bleeding

-- The abdominal cavity
+- Bleeding behind the abdominal cavity

-- Between layers of organs
+- Between organ layers

 Solid Organ Injuries